AFP South-Eastern Ontario 2017-2018 Board Members Bios

 Begoña cut her teeth in fundraising back in 2001 at McGill University, where she joined the Development and Alumni Relations team and learned both the art and the science of fundraising.
 In 2007, Begoña decided to leave her beloved hometown of Montreal to seek a simpler life in Kingston, where she is proud to have been part of the very successful $72 million capital campaign at University Hospitals Kingston Foundation in support of Kingston General Hospital, Hotel Dieu Hospital and Providence Care.
 In 2013, Begoña decided to return to her roots in educational fundraising and joined the Queen’s University’s Annual Giving team.
 Today, she is Associate Director of Annual Giving where she manages a dynamic and innovative team of fundraisers.
 Begoña has been on the organizing committee for AFPSEO National Philanthropy Day conferences for many years.
 As this year’s Co-Chair of our Annual Conference, Begoña looks forward to putting together another rich and diverse line up of speakers for our AFPSEO Conference in May 2016.

 Heather got her feet wet in the fundraising world as a volunteer, which sparked a passion for giving back to the community.
-Her volunteer experience led to her role at United Way of Kingston, Frontenac Lennox & Addington.
-United Way works to strengthen lives by bringing together businesses, labour, individuals, government, and funders – to raise funds in support of a network of social service and health agencies.
-Through her role as Campaign Director, Heather is involved with all things campaign - organizing community events, engaging affinity groups, managing volunteers, delivering training, and with the help of an incredible campaign team, providing support to over 350 workplace campaigns.
-Last year, over 55,000 people benefited from United Way funded agencies thanks to the generosity of the Kingston community.
+Her volunteer experience led to an opportunity at United Way of Kingston, Frontenac Lennox & Addington.
+Through her role as Campaign Director at United Way, Heather was involved with all things campaign - organizing community events, engaging affinity groups, managing volunteers, delivering training, and with the help of a hard-working campaign team, providing support to over 350 workplace campaigns.
+In 2017, Heather joined the Boys and Girls Club of Kingston and Area, and is currently the Supervisor of Fund Development.
+With an incredible team, Heather works to develop resources and funds in order to provide a safe, supportive place where children and youth can experience new opportunities, overcome barriers, build positive relationships and develop confidence and skills for life.
 Heather is passionate about building a strong community and is incredibly grateful to have the opportunity to work with the amazing volunteers, organizations and agencies that make KFL&A great!

 Content to be published.